giordano-lucas/exchange-price-propagation/index.md

 We observed substantial variability in the distribution of lags.
 This is mainly related to the fact that:

-1. the analysis was only conducted for the `RSDA` stock.
+1. the analysis was only conducted for the `RSDa` stock.
 2. The greedy optimisation algorithm sometimes produces outliers.

 Averaging the results across multiple stocks shall help reduce the variance of the estimation.

 Finally, one of the initial objectives was to try to reconstruct Moore's from the dataset.
-It could be interesting to perform the same computation on the average lags (across stocks) to see if we can observe a real exponential decay.
+It could be interesting to perform the same computation on the average lag (across stocks) to see if we can observe a real exponential decay.

 # Conclusion